Nagell/monorepo_template/README.md

 - `vite` as a development server and build tool
 - `typescript` for type safety
 - `tailwindcss` for styling

+The template contains a few example libraries and applications with some basic functionality.

+- `@monorepo/app_1` - example application using the shared libraries
+- `@monorepo/commons` - shared library with some basic helpers and Vue composables
+- `@monorepo/ui` - shared library with some basic styling and components

 ## Project setup / Installation